Shahzzoda/wiki-extension/README.md

 - slider to control repulsion of wiki nodes
 - the nodes are all links so you can click and revist thenm
 - also draggable + fun ! :D
+- all the settings (time controls and repulsion force) will be saved between session

 # how to try
 1. download these files (git clone, etc)